 What is the Apprenticeship Levy?

-In April 2017, the way the government funds apprenticeships in England is changing with the introduction the Apprenticeship Levy.
-Some employers will be required to contribute to a new apprenticeship levy, and there will be changes to the funding for apprenticeship training for all employers.
+As of April 2017, the way the government funds apprenticeships in England has changed with the introduction the Apprenticeship Levy.
+Some employers are required to pay into the Levy and there have been sweeping changes to the way apprenticeships are funded, as well as how apprentices are trained.

 The apprenticeship levy requires all employers operating in the UK, with a pay bill over £3 million each year, to make an investment in apprenticeships.
 You can benefit from this investment by training apprentices.

 We provide a free Levy management service for schools.
 We'll get together with your key decision makers and explore how training can be used effectively to contribute to your business goals.
 Once we've got to grips with your goals, we'll work with you to develop a tailored action plan to support your ambitions, which includes:

 - Managing apprenticeship training for new and existing staff in a variety of teaching support and school business roles

 - Ensuring your Levy training investment is targeted to add real value to your school and your apprentices.